andreas-legath/teched2025-XP266/exercises/ex3/README.md

 ## Exercise 3.2 - Release your Changes to GitHub

-Now that we have added some changes, the next steps will be to release them to our gir repository
+Now that we have added some changes, the next steps will be to release them to our Git repository

 1. In Business Application Studio, open the **Source Control** on the side panel, which has now one pending change.
         <br>![](../ex3/images/bas_sidebar.png)